aodn/aodn_cloud_optimised/docs/development/installation.rst

 The project utilises `pre-commit <https://pre-commit.com>`_ with various hooks for validating YAML/JSON files, ensuring good coding practices, and managing Python module dependencies.

+.. note:: Important Note
+   :class: custom-note
+   :name: poetry-lock

     Ensure that every commit triggers pre-commit hooks.
-If hooks do not trigger, you may need to install pre-commit or reactivate your Python environment.
+If hooks do not trigger, you may need to install pre-commit or reactivate your Python environment with ``pre-commit install``

 See below how pre-commit works when a JSON file is badly indented for example: